 I bathed her with my cupped hands of sea water and rose hips.
 The salt burned her open-flower wounds.
-When the deep gashes dried, I wrapped her cut places in gauze–gently, not too tight, calm the whole time so she would stop shaking.
+When the deep gashes dried, I wrapped her cut places in gauze–cautiously/gently [not too tight]–calm the whole time, so she would cease shaking.
 And then I, Orpheus, played her lullaby after lullaby on my guitar.
-Then we lay inside down feathers, and I wept in her beautiful long hair until dawn.
+Then we lay inside goose-down-feathers, and I wept in her beautiful long hair until dawn.

-The note I found underneath the book when I lifted it to smell her hair—instructed not to open under any circumstances.
-“Imagine the sentences I have written here for you.
-Sentences & stanzas about you, about us, timeless as stone.”
+The note I found underneath the book when I lifted it to my face–to inhale the magnolia-perfumed [the redolent, sweet fragrance of her hair] pages—instructed not to open under any circumstances Her beautiful handwritten calligraphy–set in soft, veridian ink reminded me of watercolor paintings of summer grass and vibrant emeralds.
+Imagine the sentences I have written here for you, the inner cover read–sentences and stanzas about you, about us, timeless as stone.

-I hastened her to the shabby kitchen table, to the orange book.
-My impatience palpable, she unknotted the stone from hemp.
-I held my breath as she opened to the first page & quickly turned all the pages with her thumb to expose a lined journal with no writing.
-Bereft, heartbroken by her betrayal, I expected her to be laughing, mocking me.
+I hastened her to my shabby, plastic kitchen table, to the magical [I was certain] orange, leather book.
+My impatience palpable, she un-knotted the robin-egg-blue stone from hemp.
+I held my breath as she opened to the first blank page, blinding me with its glare of emptiness–before expediently, turned all the pages with her bent index finger–exposing a lined journal with no writing.
+Bereft, heartbroken by her betrayal–I expected her to be laughing, mocking me.